-Securities Purchased under Agreements to resell and Securities Sold under Agreements to Repurchase
+Collateralized Financing Agreements

+Securities purchased under agreements to resell ("resale agreements"), securities sold under agreements to repurchase ("repurchase agreement) and securities borrowed and loaned agreements (collectively, "collateralized financing agreements"), are treated as collateralized transactions.
-A reverse repurchase agreement (also known as a reverse repo) refers to a transaction that is accounted for as a collateralized lending in which the Company buys securities with an agreement to resell them to the counterparty at a stated price plus interest at a specified date or in specified circumstances.
-The receivable under a reverse repurchase agreement refers to the amount due from the counterparty for the repurchase of the securities from the Company.

-A repurchase agreement (repo) refers to a transaction that is accounted for as a collateralized borrowing in which the Company sells those securities to a counterparty with an agreement to repurchase them at a stated price plus interest at a specified date or in specified circumstances.
+A resale agreement refers to a transaction that is accounted for as a collateralized lending in which the Company buys securities with an agreement to resell them to the counterparty at a stated price plus interest at a specified date or in specified circumstances.
+The receivable under a resale agreement refers to the amount due from the counterparty for the repurchase of the securities from the Company.
+A repurchase agreement refers to a transaction that is accounted for as a collateralized borrowing in which the Company sells those securities to a counterparty with an agreement to repurchase them at a stated price plus interest at a specified date or in specified circumstances.
 The payable under a repurchase agreement refers to the amount of the Company's obligation recognized for the future repurchase of the securities from the counterparty.
-Repurchase and resale agreements are presented on a net basis on the consolidated statement of financial condition where permitted by ASC 210-20, Balance Sheet-Offsetting.

-The Company's policy is generally to take possession of securities purchased under agreements to resell, and to receive securities and cash posted as collateral (with rights of re-hypothecation).
-The market value of collateral accepted or pledged by the Company under reverse repurchase agreements and repurchase agreements before offsetting was \$13,301,216,178 and \$13,362,561,208 respectively at December 31, 2022.
-Substantially all of the collateral accepted under reverse repurchase agreements has been resold as collateral under repurchase agreements.
+The Company's policy is generally to take possession of collateral with a market value equal to or in excess of the principal amount that could be re-pledged, delivered or otherwise transferred.
 Collateral received from counterparties are U.S. treasury securities and corporate debt securities, and valued daily, and should the market value of the securities received decline below the principal amount loaned plus accrued interest, additional collateral is requested when appropriate.

+Securities borrowed and loaned transactions are generally recognized on the consolidated statement of financial condition and recorded at the amount of cash collateral advanced or received, adjusted for additional collateral obtained or received by the Company.
+When the Company acts as a lender in a securities lending agreement and receives collateral in the form of securities, it recognizes securities received as collateral and a corresponding obligation to return securities received as collateral at fair value in the consolidated statement of financial condition.
+In securities loaned transactions, the Company receives collateral in the form of cash or securities in an amount generally in excess of the market value of securities loaned.

+The amounts reported for collateralized financing agreements approximate fair value as these are short term in nature and interest rate movements have not caused a change in fair value.
+Collateralized financing agreements with the same counterparty are reported on a net basis on the consolidated statement of financial condition where permitted by ASC 210-20, Balance Sheet-Offsetting.